-Intended outcome Success criteria

-Barriers to learning and SEMH needs are supported so that pupils feel well Whole school TIS approach sustained to support children's emotional resilience.

-supported and can flourish.
-Wellbeing Teaching Assistant role established to effectively support

-learning in every classroom.
-(In class
+Intended outcome Success criteria Barriers to learning and SEMH needs are supported so that pupils feel well supported and can flourish.
+Whole school TIS approach sustained to support children's emotional resilience.
+Wellbeing Teaching Assistant role established to effectively support learning in every classroom.
+(In class prioritised for PP pupils to enable them to cope with stress and adversity whilst managing their emotional reactions.

-support from Wellbeing TA for all pupils

-with SEMH identified need).

-Trauma Informed School sessions prioritised for PP pupils to enable them to cope with stress and adversity whilst managing their emotional reactions.